 Structural constraints

 Traditions of civil society are very strong in Poland.
-The emergence of civil society dates back to the late 1970s, with the events surrounding the recognition of the Solidarity trade union by the communists and its unique activities during 1980/1981 and after.
-Groups linked to the Catholic Church also acted as forums for critical discussions that allowed the promotion of democratic values during communism.
-The democratic transition provided an impetus for the development and mushrooming of civil society organizations over the last 30 years in Poland.
-Today, there are more than 9,100 non-profit organizations in Poland, according to the portal ngo.pl, which lists an overall number of 138,000 social organizations of different kinds.
+The emergence of civil society dates to the late 1970s, with events surrounding the recognition of the Solidarity trade union by the communists and the union’s unique activities during the period from 1980 to 1981 and afterward.
+Groups linked to the Catholic Church also served as forums for critical discussions that promoted democratic values during communism.
+The democratic transition provided impetus for the development and rapid growth of civil society organizations over the last 30 years in Poland.
+Today, there are more than 9,000 nonprofit organizations in Poland, according to the portal ngo.pl, which lists an overall number of 138,000 social organizations of different kinds.
 About 50% of them are fully operational.
-They are spread all over the country, even in villages and smaller cities.
-While the pandemic was challenging for them, it also made people value solidarity and engagement to a greater extent than before.
-In 2020, the level of trust in strangers increased (40% compared to 29% in 2018), while the majority trusts their immediate environment most: family (98%) and friends (95%).
-Those surveyed also trust charity organizations, the military and the police more than political institutions, according to a survey by CBOS.
+They are spread across the country, including villages and smaller cities.
+During the 2023 elections, NGOs were very influential in public mobilization for a change in government, protection of the rule of law and the judiciary, and the right to abortion.
+These activities contributed to high voter turnout.

 Civil society traditions